atsepkov/drone/README.md

 There are 2 classes within this module:
 - `Drone` is a base class that can be spawned through Node directly and can be used for web-scraping.
-- `TestDrone` is a testing class extending it that performs screenshot-based testing.
+- `TestDrone` is a testing class extending it that performs screenshot-based testing, it can also be used to do your own tests, while giving state isolation on par with unit test frameworks to your UI tests.

 Both `Drone` and `TestDrone` allow 2 approaches to coding: imperative and declarative.
 You can see example usage for each one by looking at `example.js`, `example.declarative.js` and `example.test.js` files.